Respect. Now. Always.

 Macquarie University has partnered with Universities Australia, the institution that led development of the campaign following the screening of the documentary The Hunting Ground.
 Since the launch of Macquarie’s Respect.
 Now.
 Always. project in August 2016, there has been a dedicated team working across the University to improve individual and organisational capacity to ensure the safety of all members of our community.
 This work is led by Vice-Chancellor Professor S Bruce Dowton and executive sponsors Professor Kevin Jameson and Nicole Gower, Human Resources Director.

 The Respect.
 Now.
-Always. project is implemented by the Student Equity and Diversity team, who have undertaken the following work since launching the project.
+Always. project is implemented by the Student Diversity and Inclusion team, who have undertaken the following work since launching the project.

 Access to information and support